Organizing company

 Article 11

-12.1 Allocations for Corporate competition nominees
+Allocations for competition nominees

 Each submitted application will be included in the Hospitality ON innovation database, which may be referenced in future editorial content, including thematic articles published in Hospitality ON’s print magazine.

-Finalists and winners will receive a Communication Pack designed to amplify the visibility of their recognition.
+Finalists and Winners will receive a Communication Pack designed to amplify the visibility of their recognition.
 This pack includes:

 Article 12

-Identification of winners and elimination of participation
+Identification of Winners and elimination of participation

 The Candidates and participants in the award ceremony accept that the Organizing Body reserves the right to verify their identity and any information contained in the registration form.
 Application forms that are not fully completed and/or contain incomplete or false contact information will not be taken into consideration and will result in the elimination of the application.